Eligibility criteria

 • Guided tours that are not based within a visitor attraction should apply for the relevant Experience of the Year category

-• Businesses that are eligible to apply to both the small or large visitor attraction of the year category must choose the one that best suits their business and only enter one
+• Businesses that are eligible to apply to both the small and large visitor attraction of the year categories, must choose the one that best suits their business and only enter one

 Taste Lancashire Award – VE